 A native of Charlotte, N.C., Covington attended Myers Park High School in Charlotte where he was a three-year starter and served as a team captain.

 Covington is married to the former Ann Louise Duncan.
-The couple has a two-year-old son, Augustus.
+The couple has a son, Gus, and a daughter Annie.